-Potential forced labour and human trafficking supplier-network risk was identified by Enterprise Holdings in the following areas: extraction of metal used in vehicles purchased from original-equipment manufacturers and equipment purchased from after-market suppliers; extraction of rubber used in vehicle tires; extraction of metal and minerals used in electronic equipment, and assembly of same; manufacture of employee uniforms, use of independent contractors for car washing and logistics; and the harvesting of coffee provided to employees and customers.
+Potential forced labour and human trafficking supplier-network risk was identified by Enterprise Holdings in the following areas: extraction of metal used in vehicles purchased from original-equipment manufacturers and equipment purchased from after-market suppliers; extraction of rubber used in vehicle tyres; extraction of metal and minerals used in electronic equipment, and assembly of same; manufacture of employee uniforms, use of independent contractors for car washing and logistics; and the harvesting of coffee provided to employees and customers.
 Actual risk in these areas is assessed as set forth below:

-Supplier Policy and Practices Review

-- Original equipment manufacturers and after-market equipment suppliers - Review conducted of published human rights and working conditions statements for all original equipment manufacturer suppliers to Enterprise Holdings.
-All were found to have strong anti-forced labour and human trafficking positions, as well as detailed assessment, avoidance and mitigation plans, addressing both the sourcing of raw materials and assembly of products. - Review begun on published human rights and working conditions statements for after-market equipment suppliers.
+- Supplier Policy and Practices Review - Original equipment manufacturers and after-market equipment suppliers - Review conducted of published human rights and working conditions statements for all original equipment manufacturer suppliers to Enterprise Holdings.
+All were found to have strong anti-forced labour

+- and human trafficking positions, as well as detailed assessment, avoidance and mitigation plans, addressing both the sourcing of raw materials and assembly of products. - Review conducted on published human rights and working conditions statements for after-market equipment suppliers.
 As many were smaller in size, few maintained websites or published statements.

-Suppliers with material sales to Enterprise Holdings will be identified for follow-up inquiry during 2020.
+Suppliers with material sales to Enterprise Holdings were identified for follow-up inquiry.
+Inquiry responses indicated that suppliers do not have forced labour and human trafficking issues within their businesses and have controls in place to mitigate risks in their supply chains.
+A small number of suppliers acknowledged a need to implement additional controls to mitigate supply chain risk.
+Periodic inquiry will continue with these suppliers to mitigate supply chain risk.

-Vehicle tire manufacturers
+Vehicle tyre manufacturers

-Review conducted of published human rights and working conditions policies and statements for all major vehicle tire manufacturers.
+Review conducted of published human rights and working conditions policies and statements for all major vehicle tyre manufacturers.
 The vast majority were found to have strong anti-forced labour and human trafficking positions, as well as detailed assessment, avoidance and mitigation plans, addressing the sourcing of rubber.
 For those without statements, but with sales to original equipment manufacturers only, the statements of the original equipment manufacturers were viewed as "covering" the supplier.
 Remaining manufacturers without statements were determined not to have sales to Enterprise Holdings.